rte-france/Grid2Op/docs/action.rst

 `obs.simulate(act, time_step=0)` [of course providing much less information] and can be up to 150 faster on larger grid (IEEE 118) using the default pandapower backend.

-We can also note that, as it don't require the use of any simulation, the time to do the `obs + act` is more or less independent of the grid size (0.21 ms for a grid counting 14 substations and 0.22ms for a grid with 118 substations) while the `obs.simulate` is not.
+We can also note that, as it doesn't require the use of any simulation, the time to do the `obs + act` is more or less independent of the grid size (0.21 ms for a grid counting 14 substations and 0.22ms for a grid with 118 substations) while the `obs.simulate` is not.